shd101wyy/ribbit/README.md

 # ribbit

+> I hope we didn't unleash a beast.

-A decentralized social media web application based on Ethereum platform. 基于以太坊的去中心化社交程序。
+A decentralized social media web application based on Ethereum platform.
+基于以太坊的去中心化社交程序。

 github: http://shd101wyy.github.io/ribbit/

+## Usage

+1. Install [MetaMask](https://metamask.io/) in your Chrome browser and launch it.
+2. Switch to `Ropsten Testnet`.
+Get coints from faucet by clicking `Buy` button (don't worry, it's all fake money).
+3. Visit http://shd101wyy.github.io/ribbit/ to start using ribbit.

 ## Development